Paperwork

 So here are a few quick definitions to make things easier:

-Medical Certificate of Cause of Death To provide clarity on the cause of death This certificate is issued by a doctor when the cause of death is clear.
-If the cause is unclear, the case is referred to the coroner, and a specific form must be collected from the coroner by the funeral director or family
+Medical Certificate of Cause of Death To provide clarity on the cause of death and enable the family to register the death This certificate is issued by a doctor when the cause of death is clear.
+If the cause of death is unclear, the case is referred to the coroner and following a post mortem examination the body is released for the funeral.
+The coroner sends the necessary forms to the register office so that the death can be registered.

 Cremation 1 form Application for cremation Completed by the nearest relative or executor of the will to apply for the cremation of the deceased